Amblydia/Pocketmine-School-Old/docs/htmap/introduction.md

 Click the "Next" button to start learning when you're ready!

 ___
-Thanks to [Sites4Code](https://sites4code.github.io/MCPE/) for making there website first, some of the stuff written here is from them.
+Thanks to [Sites4Code](https://sites4code.github.io/MCPE/) for making there website first, some stuff written here is from them.
 ___